jj5/kickass-crypto/README.md

 The third advantage of an untyped interface for the `do_is_valid_settings()` function is that it allows for the injection of "impossible" values.
-These are values which will never be able to make it past the types declared on the main function `is_valid_settings()` and into the `do_is_valid_settings()`, and being able to inject such "impossible" values can make unit testing of particular situations easier, as you can pass in a value that could never possibly occur in production in order to signal something from the test in question.
+These are values which will never be able to make it past the types declared on the main function `is_valid_settings()` and into the `do_is_valid_settings()` function, and being able to inject such "impossible" values can make unit testing of particular situations easier, as you can pass in a value that could never possibly occur in production in order to signal something from the test in question.

 The fourth and perhaps most important implication of the approach to the default implementation is that it is not marked as final which means that programmers inheriting from your class can